PnS2019/pns2019.github.com/session_05.md

 deep learning project involves lots of data, experiments and analyzing the results.
 So, it is imperative that you maintain a good structure in your project folder so you can handle your work in a smooth fashion.
 Here are a few tips that will help you in this regard.
-Note that, the points mentioned below are just helpful guidelines, and you free to use it, tweak it or follow a completely different folder structure as per your convenience.
+Note that the points mentioned below are just helpful guidelines, and you free to use it, tweak it or follow a completely different folder structure as per your convenience.